TIX LINK HERE* SolFreque * Sponsored by NO Jazz Museum * Dan Lucas Memorial Fund *

 Natasha Sanchez is a photographic artist, songwriter and performer interested in, inspired by and continuously exploring the world - particularly the environment we create for ourselves through thoughts, perspectives and images.
 In all her works she strives to illuminate the extraordinary within the seemingly ordinary.

 "At the root of all my work is my worldview.
 From the tiniest twig to the largest tree, the natural world is a source of inspiration for me, as well as the environment we create for ourselves.
 As the world becomes more modernized, I often find myself connecting with nature, exploring new perspectives and new ways of seeing the world.
-In my lens based photography and songwriting, I explore the world, reflecting on what is, what it can be and our relationship within these reflections.
-I believe that when we form a connection, whether it lasts for a moment or a lifetime, the benefits are infinite. "

 Press